dcac/dcac.github.io/_posts/features/2019-02-20-the-favourite-is-a-rarity-and-the-best-film-of-2018.md

   - lists
   - series
 series-name: Best of 2018
-title: "The Favourite is (and the Best Film of 2018)"
+title: "The Favourite is a Rarity (and the Best Film of 2018)"
 comments: true
 tags: [Best,Top films 2018,year end, 2018]
 ---